World > TiledWorld#

 class miniworlds.worlds.tiled_world.tiled_world.TiledWorld(x=20, y=16, tile_size=40, empty=False)[source]#

-from typing A TiledWorld is a World where each Actor is placed in one Tile.
+A TiledWorld is a World where each Actor is placed in one Tile.

 With Tiled World, you can realize RPGs and Boardgames.